Sheila Hancock: Early life and education

 Sheila Cameron Hancock was born on 22 February 1933 in Blackgang on the Isle of Wight, the daughter of Enrico Cameron Hancock and Ivy Louise (née Woodward).
 Her sister Billie was seven years older.
 After Enrico and Ivy left the hospitality industry in 1938, the Hancocks moved to a semi-detached house in Latham Road, Bexleyheath, which Hancock considered dull compared to "the rough and tumble" of King's Cross.
 She later recalled that there was a sense that "we had definitely gone up in the world... became lower-middle-class".

-Hancock was educated at St Etheldreda's Convent at Ely Place, Holborn, then at Upton Road Junior School and Upland Junior School.
+Hancock was educated at St Etheldreda's Convent in Ely Place, Holborn, then at Upton Road Junior School and Upland Junior School.
 After wartime evacuation to Wallingford, Oxfordshire (at that time in Berkshire), and to Crewkerne, Somerset, Hancock attended Dartford County Grammar School.

 Hancock furthered her acting education at the Royal Academy of Dramatic Art (RADA), graduating in 1952 with an Acting (RADA Diploma).